The Parish Project for 2022 is to raise funds to support the Swindon based charity THE HARBOUR PROJECT which assists refugees and asylum seekers.

 As part of our parish ‘Covenant with the poor’ two charitable projects were chosen for 2018.

 “Emmaus” is a charity to support the homeless.
-Emmaus is constantly working to open new communities across the UK, providing a home and meaningful work for people who have experienced homelessness and social exclusion.
 The first Emmaus community was founded in Paris, in 1949, by Father Henri-Antoine Grouès, better known as Abbé Pierre.
-He was an MP, Catholic priest and former member of the French Resistance who fought to provide homes for those who lived on the streets of Paris.
+He was a former member of the French Resistance who fought to provide homes for those who lived on the streets of Paris.
 Full details about this charity can be found here.
 This link opens in a new tab.

 “Living Water Myanmar” is a charity which is a community development project that focuses on Water Security in one of the most impoverished regions of the country.
 This project is motivated by the severe lack of drinking water for villagers and school communities in the Dry Zone of Myanmar.
 The charity runs a water collection tank project which was started in 2011 in Nyaung Oo township to help schools and communities in the Dry Zone have access to clean water.
 Further details about this charity can be found here.
 This link opens in a new tab.